Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-\paragraph{Multivariate Distributional Regression Setting} Moving to the multivariate setting, we are interested in learning the conditional distribution parameters of the $D$-dimensional response {variable $\mat{Y} = (\vec{y}_{1}, ..., \vec{y}_{D})$}, conditional on the covariate data $\mat{X}$, by adopting a multivariate parametric distribution $\mat{Y}_i \sim \mathcal{F}_D(\mathbf{\Theta}_i)$, where $\mathbf{\Theta}_i = (\vec{\theta}_{i1}, ..., \vec{\theta}_{iK})$ is a tuple of $K$ scalar, vector or matrix-valued distribution parameters.
-Each of the coordinates $m$ of the distribution parameter $\vec{\theta}_k$ can again be related to its linear predictors by Let us appreciate here that this formulation is rather general.
-In practice, the different distribution parameters $\vec{\theta}_{1}, ..., \vec{\theta}_{K}$ can have many different shapes.
+Moving to the multivariate setting, we are interested in learning the conditional distribution parameters of the $D$-dimensional response {variable $\mat{Y} = (\vec{y}_{1}, ..., \vec{y}_{D})$}, conditional on the covariate \secondreview{matrix} $\mat{X}$, by adopting a multivariate parametric distribution $\mat{Y}_i \sim \mathcal{F}_D(\mathbf{\Theta}_i)$, where $\mathbf{\Theta}_i = (\vec{\theta}_{i1}, ..., \vec{\theta}_{iK})$ is a tuple of $K$ scalar, vector or matrix-valued distribution parameters.
+Each of the coordinates $m$ of the distribution parameter $\vec{\theta}_k$ can again be related to its linear predictors by This formulation is rather general. \review{We note two important points here: \begin{itemize} \item The distribution parameters are subject to constraints.
+This especially holds for the scale (respectively precision) matrix, which is often required to be positive semi-definite.
+To ensure this holds, unconstrained parameterizations such as the (modified) Cholesky-decomposition (\secondreview{CD resp.
+MCD}) or the low-rank approximation are often used \citep[\secondreview{LRA}][]{pourahmadi2011covariance, muschinski2022cholesky, salinas2019high}.
+The parameterization of the scale matrix will be discussed in Section \ref{sec:covariance_parameterization}. \item In practice, the different distribution parameters $\vec{\theta}_{1}, ..., \vec{\theta}_{K}$ can have many different shapes.
 Take, e.g. the multivariate $t$-distribution, parameterized using the Cholesky factor of the precision matrix $\mat{\Sigma} = \transpose{\mat{L}}\mat{L}$, denoted as $t_D(\vec{\theta}_1, \vec{\theta}_2, \vec{\theta}_3) \Leftrightarrow t_D(\vec{\mu}, \mat{L}, \vec{\nu})$.
 Then $\vec{\mu}$ is a ${N \times D}$ matrix, $\mat{L}$ is a ${N \times D \times D}$ cube (of which each vertical slice is a triangular matrix) and $\vec{\nu}$ is a $N \times 1$ vector.
-Accordingly, the index set $\mathcal{M}_k$ of coordinates spans $\mathcal{M}_1 = \{1, .., D\}$, $\mathcal{M}_2 = \{(1, 1), ..., (D, D)\}$ and $\mathcal{M}_3 = \{1\}$ and its cardinality is given by the product of the parameter's dimensions beyond $N$.
-The general setting introduced here includes the Gaussian multivariate distributional regression introduced by \cite{muschinski2022cholesky}, the Copula-based multivariate distributional by \cite{kock2023truly} and the MCD-based additive covariance models by \cite{gioia2022additive}.
-The general estimation principle of repeatedly iterating through the distribution parameters until convergence translates in the multivariate case.
-However, we now introduce an additional inner cycle through all coordinates of the currently active distribution parameter.
-The exact estimation algorithm will be introduced in Section \ref{sec:irls_algorithm} and the following Section \ref{sec:covariance_parametrization} briefly discusses different options to parameterize the covariance respectively precision matrix.
+Accordingly, the index set $\mathcal{M}_k$ of coordinates spans $\mathcal{M}_1 = \{1, .., D\}$, $\mathcal{M}_2 = \{(1, 1), ..., (D, D)\}$ and $\mathcal{M}_3 = \{1\}$ and its cardinality is given by the product of the parameter's dimension beyond $N$. \end{itemize}} The general setting introduced here includes the Gaussian multivariate distributional regression introduced by \cite{muschinski2022cholesky}, the Copula-based multivariate distributional regression by \cite{kock2023truly} and the MCD-based additive covariance models by \cite{gioia2022additive}.
+The general estimation principle of repeatedly iterating through the distribution parameters until convergence translates to the multivariate case.
+The exact estimation algorithm will be introduced in Section \ref{sec:online_estimation} and the following Section \ref{sec:covariance_parameterization} briefly discusses different options to parameterize the covariance respectively precision matrix.